andreasCanSee/stock-reports-ai/README.md

 - **Enhanced Security**: By separating the Backend, sensitive information like API keys can be securely stored in environment variables (`.env` file).
 This prevents exposure of critical credentials in the Frontend code, enhancing the overall security of the application.

 ### Technology Stack
+**Frontend**:
-- Frontend: Developed using [Svelte](https://svelte.dev/), chosen to facilitate learning this technology.
+- Developed using [Svelte](https://svelte.dev/), chosen to facilitate learning this technology.
+- For styling, [Tailwind CSS](https://tailwindcss.com/) is integrated to provide a utility-first CSS framework that enables rapid and responsive design.

+**Backend**:
-- Backend: Built with [Express.js](https://expressjs.com/), the Backend serves as a proxy to various external APIs.
+- Built with [Express.js](https://expressjs.com/), the Backend serves as a proxy to various external APIs.

 ### Project Structure